s-manguy/projects/fullstack/mon-super-blog/README.md

 * Create the MySql database architecture.

 ### Far beyond the objectives - what I improved/added :
+#### UI
-* UI with the use of bootstrap,
+* used bootstrap,
-* UX with:
+#### UX
-  * the RWD rules respect,
+* respected the RWD rules,
-  * the navigation (navbar, links, buttons),
+* created the navigation (navbar, links, buttons),
-  * the alerts,
+* added alerts,
-  * a dynamic navbar depending on the log in/out,
+* created a dynamic navbar depending on the log in/out,
-  * a pagination,
+* created a pagination,
+#### Features
+* sign in:
-* a sign in form and its congratulation alert,
+  * a sign in form,
+  * its congratulation alert,
+* log in/out:
+  * a login form,
-* a login form and its success alert,
+  * its success alert,
+* contact:
+  * a contact form,
-* a contact form and its success alert,
+  * its success alert,
+* CRUD when logged in:
-* a add post form when logged in (or a link to log in page) and its success alert,
+  * a add post form and its success alert,
   * buttons to Edit or Delete post when connected as the author,
   * a form to edit the post and its success alert,
+  * a delete danger alert,
-* a form to add comment when logged (or a link to log in page) and its success alert,
+  * a form to add comment and its success alert,
   * buttons to Edit or Delete a comment when connected as the author,
   * a form to edit the comment and its success alert,
+#### Architecture
 * an MVC architecture,
 * the OOP applied to the Managers,
 * the use of templates,
 * the errors management

 ## Go further - possible improvments:
-* OPP applied to the controllers,
+* OOP applied to the controllers,
 * a special template for the errors

 ## Result and certification: